-- May be an HMIS System Administrator or another employee, volunteer or contractor designated by the HMIS Lead Agency who has completed HMIS Privacy and Security training and is adequately skilled to assess HMIS security compliance, - Assesses security measures in place prior to establishing access to HMIS for a new Agency, - Reviews and maintains file of Partner Agency annual compliance certification checklists, - Conducts annual security audit of all Partner Agencies.
+- May be an HMIS System Administrator or another employee, volunteer or contractor designated by the HMIS Lead Agency who has completed HMIS training that covers Privacy and Security issues and is adequately skilled to assess HMIS security compliance, - Assesses security measures in place prior to establishing access to HMIS for a new Agency, - Reviews and maintains file of Partner Agency annual compliance certification checklists, - Conducts security audit of all Partner Agencies, on an as needed basis.

-Partner Agency Security Officer
+Partner Agency

-- May be the Partner Agency HMIS Agency Administrator or another Partner Agency employee, volunteer or contractor who has completed HMIS Privacy and Security training and is adequately skilled to assess HMIS security compliance, - Conducts a security audit for any workstation that will be used for HMIS purposes, - No less than semiannually for all agency HMIS workstations, AND - Prior to issuing a User ID to a new HMIS End User, AND - Any time an existing user moves to a new workstation. - Continually ensures each workstation within the Partner Agency used for HMIS data collection or entry is adequately protected by a firewall and antivirus software (per Technical Safeguards
+- Conducts a security audit for any workstation that will be used for HMIS purposes, - No less than annually for all agency HMIS workstations, AND - Prior to issuing a User ID to a new HMIS End User, AND - Any time an existing user moves to a new workstation. - Continually ensures each workstation within the Partner Agency used for HMIS data collection or entry is adequately protected by a firewall and antivirus software (per Technical Safeguards

-Workstation Security), - Completes the semiannual Compliance Certification Checklist, and forwards the Checklist to the Lead Security Officer.
+Workstation Security), - Completes the annual Compliance Certification Checklist, and forwards the Checklist to the Lead Security Officer.

-Upon request, the HMIS Lead Agency may be available to provide Security support to Partner Agencies who do not have the staff capacity or resources to fulfill the duties assigned to the Partner Agency Security Officer.
+Upon request, the HMIS Lead Agency may be available to provide Security support to Partner Agencies who do not have the staff capacity or resources to fulfill these duties.